tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 an input a party and a one of the RSVP responses, and calculates the total number of responses associated with this, provided as a parameter we'll call "response".

-Add a new pipe to the `client/imports/shared/rsvp.pipe.ts` as follows:
+Add a new pipe to the `client/imports/app/shared/rsvp.pipe.ts` as follows:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.14"}}

-Let's take a look at our 'rsvp' pipe closely.
-The pipe extends `MeteorComponent` and uses its `autorun` method to watch for the party's updates.
-Whenever the party's `rsvp` array changes, new numbers will be displayed as required.
-That's the reason why this pipe is considered stateful: it not only transforms one value to another, but also subscribes to the updates.

-You may have noticed as well, that the new property `pure` is set to true in the `@Pipe` decorator, which tells Angular 2's check detection system to check this pipe on changes as well, i.e., in the same way as any other component.
+The RSVP Pipe fetches the party and returns the count of `rsvps` Array, due the fact that we binded the change detection of Angular 2 and the Meteor data change, each time the data changes, Angular 2 renders the view again, and the RSVP Pipe will run again and update the view with the new number.

 It's also worth mentioning that the arguments of a Pipe implementation inside a template are passed to the `transform` method in the same form.
 Only difference is that the first argument of `transform` is a value to be transformed.
 In our case, passed only the RSVP response, hence, we are taking the first value in the list.